Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Introduction

 \subsection{Notation}

 Before proceeding, we summarize some notation that is used throughout the rest of this paper.

-A matrix is called stochastic if it is nonnegative and the sum of the elements in each row equals one.
-A matrix is called doubly stochastic if, additionally, the sum of the elements in each column equals one.
-To a stochastic matrix $A \in \R^{n \times n}$, we will associate the directed graph $G_A$ with vertex set $\{1, \ldots, n\}$ and edge set $E_A = \{ (i,j) ~|~ a_{ji} > 0 \}$.
-Note that this graph might contain self-loops.
-For convenience, we will abuse notation slightly by using the matrix $A$ and the graph $G_A$ interchangeably; for example, we will say that $A$ is strongly connected.
-Similarly, we will say that the matrix $A$ is undirected if $(i,j) \in E_A$ implies $(j,i) \in E_A$ (i.e., if $A$ is symmetric).
-Finally, we will use $[A]_{\alpha}$ to denote a thresholded matrix obtained from $A$ by setting every element smaller than $\alpha$ to zero.
+A matrix is called \emph{stochastic} if it is nonnegative and the sum of the elements in each row equals one.
+A matrix is called \emph{doubly stochastic} if, additionally, the sum of the elements in each column equals one.
+To a stochastic matrix $A \in \R^{n \times n}$, we associate the directed graph $G_A$ with vertex set $\{1, \ldots, n\}$ and edge set $E_A = \{ (i,j) ~|~ a_{ji} > 0 \}$.
+Note that this graph may contain self-loops.
+A directed graph is \emph{strongly connected} if there exists a directed path from any initial vertex to every other vertex in the graph.
+For convenience, we abuse notation slightly by using the matrix $A$ and the graph $G_A$ interchangeably; for example, we say that $A$ is strongly connected.
+Similarly, we say that the matrix $A$ is \emph{undirected} if $(i,j) \in E_A$ implies $(j,i) \in E_A$.
+Finally, we denote by $[A]_{\alpha}$ the thresholded matrix obtained from $A$ by setting every element smaller than $\alpha$ to zero.

-Given a sequence of stochastic matrices $A^0, A^1, A^2 \ldots$, we will use $A^{k:l}$ to denote the product of elements $k$ to $l$ inclusive, i.e., We will say that a matrix sequence is {\em $B$-strongly-connected} if the graph with vertex set $\{1, \ldots, n\}$ and edge set is strongly connected for each $l=0,1,2,\ldots$.
+Given a sequence of stochastic matrices $A^0, A^1, A^2 \ldots$, \ao{for $k > l$,} we denote by $A^{k:l}$ the product of matrices $A^k$ to $A^l$ inclusive, i.e., We say that a matrix sequence is {\em $B$-strongly-connected} if the graph with vertex set $\{1, \ldots, n\}$ and edge set is strongly connected for each $l=0,1,2,\ldots$.
 Intuitively, we partition the iterations $k=1,2,\ldots$ into consecutive blocks of length $B$, and the sequence is $B$-strongly-connected when the graph obtained by unioning the edges within each block is always strongly connected.
 When the graph sequence is undirected, we will simply say {\em $B$-connected}.

 The \emph{out-neighbors} of node $i$ at iteration $k$ refers to the set of nodes that can receive messages from it,

 and similarly, the \emph{in-neighbors} of $i$ at iteration $k$ are the nodes from which $i$ receives messages,